jjinux/doc-code-verify/README.md

-doc-code-merge
+doc-code-verify
 ==============

-doc-code-merge is a tool to merge source code into documentation.
+doc-code-verify is a tool to verify source code into documentation.
 Keeping the source code separate of the documentation makes it easier to work with and easier to test.
 Merging the two can be part of your build process.